gfonsego/IACD_PL/Project #1/lab_5/README.md

 * From `http://localhost/goals`
 * To `http://**Ip found in the previous command**/goals`

-6. Build and push frontend image with the change in backend code
+6. Build and push frontend image with the changes in the frontend code
 * docker build -t jmbp75/iacd_pl4 .
 * docker push jmbp75/iacd_pl4